Didarul Alam

-Didarul Alam (দিদারুল আলম; born 6 April 1968) is a Bangladeshi businessman and politician and the former member of parliament for Chittagong-4 and director of Mostafa-Hakim Group.
+Didarul Alam (দিদারুল আলম; born 6 April 1968) is a Bangladeshi businessman and politician who is a former member of parliament for Chittagong-4 and director of Mostafa-Hakim Group.

 Early life

 Alam was born on 6 April 1968.

 Career

 Alam was elected to parliament on 5 January 2014 for Chittagong-4 as a Bangladesh Awami League candidate.
 His supporter and Jubo League leader, Ramzan Ali, was assassinated in August 2018 in Chittagong.
 Ramzan was accused in a number of criminal cases.